Which Credit Cards Offer Primary Rental Insurance Coverage?

 Most coverage only applies to standard cars.
 Anything from compact to full-sized sedan should be good.
 If you’re renting a Hummer or a Ferrari, you’re probably not covered.
 “Non-standard” is a catch-all term that means cars that are overly pricey or likely to lead you to risky driving (off-road, super fast) won’t be covered.
 This also applies to large vehicles like an RV or a huge van for your family reunion.

 Speaking of going off-roading, check your coverage terms.
 If you’re doing something outside of normal street driving, you might not be covered.
 Racing, driving off-road without a special policy addition, or committing a crime behind the wheel (DUI, for example) can void your coverage.

 Length of Rental

 The Amex policy above covers 42 days.
 However, Chase and USAA coverage periods are for 30 days.
+The Costco Anywhere Visa covers rentals of a max of 31 days.
 If you’re getting a long-term rental, check with the insurance provider to see what changes after 30 days.

 A Note About the Other Car(s) and Other Driver(s)

 You were in an accident, but you’re OK.
 You’re safe, and your credit cards offer primary rental insurance.
 Everything is going to be fine…until you get a huge bill.
 These primary insurance policies through credit cards cover your rental car.
 YOUR rental car.
 That’s it.
 Did you damage another car?
 Hit a fence or damaged someone’s property?
 These fall under liability insurance, which isn’t in the policies.

 Was the car damaged because someone else ran into you and doesn’t have insurance?
 This type of coverage falls under Uninsured Motorist and/or Underinsured Motorist policies.
 Primary coverage from your credit card won’t cover cases where the rental car agency wants to pursue these UM policies.